A Simple Guide to Confronting with Courage

 1. State your observations

 What we tend to communicate in a confrontation is our evaluations and interpretations of what happened (e.g., “You don’t care about spending time with me anymore.”) rather than what actually, objectively happened (e.g., “For the past few nights, you’ve played video games for several hours after work and haven’t asked me about my day.”).
 See the difference?
-The problem with communicating your evaluations rather than the facts is twofold: 1) We are often wrong and 2) Evaluations are often received as criticism and criticism is often not received well.
+The problem with communicating your evaluations rather than the facts is twofold: 1) We are often wrong and 2) Evaluations are often received as criticism, and criticism is usually not received well.

 2. Express your feelings

 After stating the facts, it’s time to express how you feel about it.
-This is all about taking ownership of how we are feeling without placing blame on the other person (or ourselves).
+This is all about taking ownership of how you are feeling without placing blame on the other person (or ourselves).
 It’s vital here to express a true feeling (e.g., anger, fear, indifference, sadness, unease) rather than further interpretations of the situation (e.g., “I feel rejected” translates to “I feel that you rejected me.”).
 A few other ways we use the word “feel” without actually expressing a feeling:

 “I feel that you don’t care about spending time with me.”